-• Elementary Education (Grades K-6) for practicing teachers who already possess a license in this area on the A Level.
+- Elementary Education (Grades K-6) for practicing teachers who already possess a license in this area on the A Level.
+(M.Ed) - Master of School Administration leading to a principal's license.
+(MSA)

 Kappa Delta Pi, Educators of the Deaf Club, Student North Carolina Association of Educators (SNCAE), Barton College Sign Choir.